davidpet/snippets/cpp/Functions/019 - Uniqueness of Method Signature - explanation.md

 Note that the return type of a function does not contribute to its signature.
 Therefore, you cannot have two functions with the same name and parameter list but different return types.

 Note: this is better shown in __inline functions__ above where a function pointer does not contain parameter names but only parameter types.
+Note: function prototypes are allowed to have just types and not param names too.
+Only the implementations need param names.
+The param names can even be there, but not match!

+`const` and `&` are part of the uniqueness of the signature.
+They can sometimes be ommitted in one place or the other and still work, but they're really supposed to be there.
+You can even overload by them, but it's ambiguous, and sometimes the compiler will just show an error if it doesn't know what you want it to call.